 One of the most effective tools to make sure all this happens is a rental inspection checklist.
 We’ve put together some resources to help you better understand what a rental inspection—and a rental inspection checklist—includes and how you should be conducting one.

-What is a Rental Inspection Checklist?
+What Is a Rental Inspection Checklist?

 Why Is a Rental Inspection Checklist Important?